-Emissions from fuel use by the commercial sector have grown by 13 percent since 2000; however, during the same period, commercial floor space grew by 27 percent.
-As a result, the commercial sector also exhibits a slight decline in fuel use per unit space.
-The number of occupied residential housing units grew steadily from 11.9 million units in 2000 to 13.1 million units in 2018 [14].
+Emissions from fuel use by the commercial sector have grown by 15 percent since 2000; however, during the same period, commercial floor space grew by 29 percent.
+As a result, the commercial sector exhibits a slight decline in fuel use per unit space due to building efficiency increases.
+The number of occupied residential housing units grew steadily from 11.9 million units in 2000 to 13.2 million units in 2019 [14].
 Emissions per housing unit generally fluctuate with the need for heating depending the winter temperatures of the given year, which is also illustrated by the heating degree day index in Figure 14 [15].
 Figures 15a and 15b show emissions from these sectors and the related indicators.

 Figure 15a.
 Emissions per Unit Floor Space.

 The figure shows total square feet of commercial floor space and the emissions per square feet of commercial floor space.

 Figure 15b.
 Emissions per Residential Housing Unit.

 The figure shows number of occupied residential housing units and emissions per housing unit.